 Scenario #3) There were moments when expenditures were exactly equal to receipts during all the Clinton Administration surplus years…

 Scenario #4) Every year since 1958…

 Simply put, the opposite of dollar creation is destruction.
 Federal gov’t deficit spending is an example of dollar creation, of newly-created Treasury bonds, a net addition of financial assets, denominated in $$$, being added into the banking system.
 Paying off those Treasury bonds for good is the dollar destruction—and the same goes for the private sector when we destroy any personal debts (when we pay off any ‘bonds’ that we created).

-To summarize, We The People paying federal taxes (and the federal gov’t running a surplus) are dollar drains, are ebbs & flows, from parts of the banking system, yes; but out from the banking system, out from the entire dollar dominion, no. However, continuing to collect federal taxes and running sustained budget-surpluses to the point where $$$ are also being ‘spent’ on paying off bonds—on CANCELLING DEBT—meaning that surpluses are given to people that are bondholders instead of people that are provisioning the gov’t, THAT IS THE DESTRUCTION OF $$$ (the opposite of the creation of $$$).
+To summarize, We The People paying US federal taxes are dollar drains (are ebbs & flows) out from parts of the banking system, yes; but out from the banking system / out from the entire dollar dominion, no. Those $$$s go out of the banking system (are destroyed) only if INSTEAD of being spent on people provisioning the gov’t, those $$$ are ‘spent’ on paying off bonds—on CANCELLING DEBT.
+When those $$$s are given to people that are bondholders—that lowers The National ‘Debt’—THAT IS THE DESTRUCTION OF $$$ (the opposite of the creation of $$$).